palladian1/xv6-annotated/paging_kernel.md

 In C, using the `static` keyword before a function limits its scope and makes it visible only within its own file.
-The function returns a `pte_t *`, a pointer to a page table entry (the type is defined in "mmu.h" as a type alias for `uint`).
+The function returns a `pte_t *`, a pointer to a page table entry (the type is defined in [mmu.h](https://github.com/mit-pdos/xv6-public/blob/master/mmu.h) as a type alias for `uint`).

 Its arguments are a pointer to a page directory, a virtual address, and `alloc` (a boolean variable, but as an `int` instead of `bool`).
 This `alloc` lets the